Pei Ziye: Theory on origin of the Hephthalites

 In effect, many foreign embassies visited the Chinese court at that time, and particularly three Hephthalite (Hua) ambassadors are known, who visited in 516–520 CE, and are described in the Portraits of Periodical Offering.

 The Emperor then ordered Pei Ziye to write an illustrated account of foreign embassies, Fangguoshitu (方國使圖), which may have been the basis for the original Portraits of Periodical Offering of Liang, and the Hephthalites account of the Liangshu (Volume 54), and this account again mentioned Pei Ziye's wrong conjectural etymology.

 Summary of Song

 Another of Pei Ziye's achievements was his distillation of Shen Yue's Book of Song (《宋书》) into a more succinct version, Summary of Song (《宋略》); after reading Summary of Song, Shen was recorded to have said, "This is a standard which I cannot reach."

 Ancestors

 Pei Ziye is a member of the Pei clan of Hedong (河东裴氏).
 His father is Pei Zhaoming (裴昭明; 460 - 502), son of Pei Yin, son of Pei Songzhi.
 Pei Songzhi's father is Pei Gui (裴圭), son of Pei Mei (裴昧).
 Pei Mei's great-grandfather is Pei Kang (裴康).
-Pei Kang, along with his older brother Pei Li (裴黎), and younger brothers Pei Kai (裴楷) and Pei Chuo (裴绰) were famous during their time and were known as the "4 Peis".
+Pei Kang, along with his older brother Pei Li (裴黎), and younger brothers Pei Kai (裴楷; father of Pei Xian) and Pei Chuo (裴绰) were famous during their time and were known as the "4 Peis".

+Through Pei Songzhi's mother Lady Yu, Pei Ziye was also a descendant of the Jin regent Yu Liang.